larsoyd/Arch_KDE_Tutorial/arch_kde_tutorial.md

 # 2) OPTIONAL: How to fix those annoying 'missing firmware' warnings in mkinitcpio

 * Whenever you write `mkinitcpio -P` you might notice it keeps warning you about firmware that you are supposedly missing.
+* This only seems to happen on fallback which we disabled here but if you didn't you will see them.
 * If this bothers you, check out my tutorial, `mkinitcpio-fix.md` to fix this.